rokucommunity/brighterscript/docs/plugins.md

 ## Remove Comment and Print Statements

 Another common use case is to remove print statements and comments.
 Here's a plugin to do that:

+Note: Comments are not regular nodes in the AST.
+They're considered "trivia".
+To access them, you need to ask each AstNode for its trivia. to help with this, we've included the `AstNode` visitor method.
+Here's how you'd do that:

 ```typescript
 import { isBrsFile, createVisitor, WalkMode, BeforeFileTranspileEvent, CompilerPlugin } from 'brighterscript';